Study skills and language resources

 The following are good options for practising your speaking:

-- Although many 'normal' clubs, social spaces and activities are not happening at the moment, there are still lots of opportunities for speaking practice at the University.
+- There are lots of opportunities for speaking practice at the University.
 If you have not been added to the list for the York St John Global Bulletin (a weekly newsletter for international students), please email International Student Support at ISS@yorksj.ac.uk

 - Global Campus events are a good place to meet students.
-Visit the page for regular updates, as well as following their social media pages: Global Campus Facebook, Global Campus Twitter and Global Campus Instagram.
+Visit the page for regular updates, as well as following their social media pages: Twitter and Instagram.
 You can also follow the YSJ Virtual Community.

-- York St John University's International Programmes social media pages are at: International Programmes Facebook and International Programmes Twitter.
+- York St John University's International Programmes social media page: International Programmes Twitter.